wullm/swiftsim/doc/RTD/source/Neutrinos/index.rst

 The implementation of the :math:`\delta f` method in SWIFT assumes a specific method for generating the initial neutrino momenta (see below).
-If initial perturbations are not needed, the initial momenta can be generated internally by specifying ``Neutrino:generate_ics`` in the parameter file.
+If perturbed initial conditions are not needed, the initial momenta can be generated internally by specifying ``Neutrino:generate_ics`` in the parameter file.
 This will assign ``/PartType6/`` particles to each neutrino mass specified in the cosmology and generate new velocities based on the homogeneous (unperturbed) Fermi-Dirac distribution.

 Generating Fermi-Dirac momenta
 ------------------------------